 To calculate adjusted gross income, the gross earnings figure is adjusted for any deductions or exemptions, which are formally known as “above-the-line” deductions.

-After subtracting the appropriate amount with guidance from a professional accountant, the post-deduction amount results in the adjusted gross income.
+After subtracting the appropriate amount with guidance from a professional accountant, the post-deduction amount results in adjusted gross income (AGI).

 However, the amount the individual owes in taxes is neither based on the non-adjusted nor the adjusted gross figure.

 Instead, the adjusted gross income (AGI) metric must be adjusted for the standard deduction or itemized deductions, which then results in the individual’s taxable income for the given year.

 The reduction amount is the greater of either the:

 Gross vs. Net Income: What is the Difference?